-Impetigo is a contagious bacterial skin disease which occurs at every age but normally seen in children much more than in adults.
-This article will show you about what is impetigo, it causes, symptoms, and how to prevent it.
+Impetigo is a contagious bacterial infection which occurs at every age but normally seen in children much more than in adults.
+This article will show you what is impetigo, it causes, symptoms, and how to prevent it.
 All the information of this article is illustrated on Beauty Talk; so hopefully, this information can help you enhance more useful knowledge about health.

-Impetigo, which is also called infantigo, is a type of superficial skin infection.
+Impetigo is a type of a superficial skin infection.
 Because of being a contagious skin disease, it is easily spread the sores from one skin area to another area by scratching or maybe from one person to another by close contact or sharing the same towels, clothing, toys, and other items.
 As mentioned above, impetigo mostly regularly occurs in children at the age from two and five years, however, sometimes it is also observed in older children and adults.

-Do you know the reasons for impetigo actually come from?
-Impetigo is occasionally caused in the skin sites by two types of bacteria including Streptococcus pyogenes and Staphylococcus aureus.
+Do you know the reasons for impetigo come from?
+Impetigo is occasionally caused in the skin sites by two types of bacteria, including Streptococcus pyogenes and Staphylococcus aureus.
 Those types of bacteria are harmless on human skin.

 Occasionally, there are two types of impetigo including primary impetigo and secondary impetigo.